Website Image Skip to Content

 In an ideal world, we would all feel safe and secure in our daily lives, whether at home, work, or while enjoying leisure activities.
 However, the reality is that crime can occur anywhere, and property owners have a responsibility under New York law to take reasonable measures to protect visitors from foreseeable criminal acts.
 This includes providing certain basic protections like correctly locking doors and windows, security lights, cameras, and other reasonable security measures when the situation calls for it.
 When land owners, property maintainers, or tenants fail to do so and an innocent person is hurt, a Staten Island negligent security lawyer should be called.

-Here at the O’Connor Personal Injury Law Firm, our skilled legal team knows that negligent security cases are different types of cases because they involve, in part, the criminal conduct of a third-party.
+Here at the O’Connor Injury Law, our skilled legal team knows that negligent security cases are different types of cases because they involve, in part, the criminal conduct of a third-party.
 It is often hard to prove liability for a third-party’s intentional and illegal actions like a crime, but it can be done with quality representation.
 This often requires hiring a personal injury lawyer who can aggressively investigate the circumstances before an incident, including demanding certain documents in discovery and ensuring a client’s rights are well-protected.
 Thus, if you or a loved one were injured in any type of incident involving a crime, you may be entitled to compensation under New York law and should call our Staten Island negligent security lawyer to schedule a free consultation.

 What is a Negligent Security Case?